 Syphilis may create a red, painless sore that develops in the mouth or on the lips during the initial phase of contamination.
 The sore is generally restored to health after several weeks.
 About 4 to 10 weeks later, a white area may shape on the lip or inside the mouth if the syphilis is left untreated.
 Both the chancre and the mucous patch are extremely infectious, and kissing may widen the virus during these stages.

 Bacterial infectivity can cause sores and puffiness in the mouth.
 Contamination may be caused by an overgrowth of organisms generally present in the mouth.
 Bacterial infections from teeth or gums can stretch to form a pus-filled pocket of infectivity or cause extensive inflammation (cellulitis).

 If you notice warning signs don’t delay.
 See a dentist right away.
-Even f you do not have warning signs but have a lot of pain, sense illness, and/or have difficulty in eating should visit a dentist immediately.
+Even f you do not have warning signs but have a lot of pain, a sense of illness, and/or difficulty eating should visit a dentist immediately.
 If you have, a sore that is there for 10 days or more you should visit a dentist to ensure that the sore is not cancerous.

 How We Help You?